 Assistive Technology is a term for creative tools and strategies that help people accomplish tasks at home, school, work, and in the community.
 The Vermont Assistive Technology Program (VATP) is Vermont’s federal AT Act Program.
 The AT Act programs operate under the U.S. Department of Health and Human Services: Administration for Community Living.
 The Division of Vocational Rehabilitation (DVR) houses the VATP here in Vermont.

-The AT Exchange is a free site for Vermonters to exchange gently used durable medical equipment.
+AT 4 All is a free site for Vermonters to exchange gently used durable medical equipment.
 Some examples of items listed are shower benches, canes, walkers, hospital beds and adapted vehicles.

 Center on Disability and Community Inclusion at UVM